telerik/teststudio-docs/docs/automated-tests/customize-project/custom-layout.md

 > __Note__
 ><br>
 ><br>
-> You need to restart Test Studio to apply a new theme.
+> You need to restart Test Studio to apply the changed theme.

-## Manual Adjustment of the Layout
+## Manual Layout Adjustment

-You can move almost all <a href="/getting-started/first-project#test-studio-project-layout" target="_blank">panels in a Test Studio project</a> to another project area.
+You can move the <a href="/getting-started/first-project#test-studio-project-layout" target="_blank">panels in a Test Studio project</a> to another area, or pin these on the side to hide them.

 ### Dock or Undock a Panel

-To customize the view of the panes, you can use the _Dock/Undock_ button in the upper right corner of the panels.
+Use the _Dock/Undock_ buttons in the upper right corner of each panel to change its position in the project layout.

 > __Tip__
 ><br>
 ><br>
-> <a href="https://www.telerik.com/videos/teststudio/that-s-neat!-dockable-windows-in-test-studio">Check this video</a> on Test Studio's YouTube playlist to see how panels in Test Studio can be undocked and docked back.
+> <a href="https://www.telerik.com/videos/teststudio/that-s-neat!-dockable-windows-in-test-studio">Check this video</a> to see how panels in Test Studio can be undocked and docked back.

 ![undock][3]

 The _Undock_ detaches the pane from its original position and displays it as a separate window.
-You can drag and drop this window anywhere in the project area.
+You can use the mouse tp drag and drop this window anywhere in the project area.
 To help you choose the preferred position relative to the target panel, there is a circle with directions - top, bottom, left, right and center.

 ![choose panel position][4]

-There are also arrows available in the right, left and bottom of the Test Studio window.
+If you want to place the panel separately, you can use the arrows on the right, left, top and bottom sides of the Test Studio project window.

 ![choose window position][4a]